Peak District Guided Walking Tour 2025

 Ascent: 1,850 feet (560m)

-In Summary: This option also starts in the village of Hollinsclough taking a similar route to option 2 on the way to Chrome Hill.
+In summary: From the village of Hollinsclough we contour Hollins Hill in the shadow of Axe Edge (source of both the River Dove and Manifold) and Leap Edge (don’t!) to climb the rocky spine of Chrome Hill, known as the Dragon’s Back of Derbyshire.
 We swing north up Dowel Dale then ascend Hitter Hill before heading south to Pilsbury Castle.
 We then cross the fledgling River Dove and ascend to the ridgeline of Sheen Hill for panoramic views west over the Manifold valley before descending into Hartington.

 Accommodation: The Peveril of the Peak (B, L, D)